 By Thea Fiore-Bloom, PhD.

-I can help.
-Many successful artists I’ve interviewed say travel improves their art marketing and even their art-making in 6 different ways.
+I can help you justify it, pronto.
+Many successful artists I’ve interviewed say travel improves their art, and even their art-making, in 6 different ways.

 But before we get to those we need to quickly look at the concept of fieldwork.

 Ever guiltily scoot out to a flea market, museum or city park instead of writing or making art?